TaklaXBR/ProxyTool/README.md

 proxyfinder is for found proxy. its show you finding proxys and saving in txt.

 [ 3 ] Proxy Speed test
-proxy speed test is test your proxys speed and say you proxy speed and save in txt.
+proxy speed test is test your proxys speed and say you proxy speed

 [ 4 ] Proxy Reliablity Test
 proxy reliability test is test your proxy reliablity.
 What proxy reliability is test?